A 10-day holiday in Portugal can be as simple as getting a beachfront apartment and enjoying the sun, sea and sand the

 This itinerary starts south and then takes you north – which means arriving in Faro, and departing from Porto.
 And while the multi-city tickets are a bit more expensive than round-trip tickets, it would actually cost you more to pay for gas/train tickets that would take you back to your starting point.

 So, take this into consideration when you’re planning out your flight.
 Especially if you like this itinerary.

 Because of the way I created this itinerary, you can choose which direction want to do it in.
 You can either land in Faro and then travel north, or you can land in Porto and go south.
 Think about which works best for you – I have no clue what you have planned after Portugal, or which airport has the best options for your country.
 Just be aware that this itinerary works both ways!

 The airport in Faro is the third busiest in Portugal, so you won’t have any issues getting a flight there.
 It will be just as easy as getting a flight to Porto or Lisbon – only this way you get to explore the Algarve region immediately.

 When you land, you should either rent a car or get a rail pass, depending on how you chose to get around the country.
 You can do either at the airport and then just head into Faro town.

 One thing to note is that there isn’t a train station close to the airport.
 So, you would need to either get on a bus or take a taxi into town.
-But if you rented a car, you can be at hotel of your choosing in less than 15 minutes.
+But if you rent a car, you can be at the hotel of your choosing in less than 15 minutes.

 The way this itinerary is mapped out, you can also do it in reverse.
-Meaning arrive in Porto, and then go south.
+Meaning arriving in Porto, and then going south.

 I would not recommend landing in Lisbon, because then it is pretty awkward to explore both the north and the Algarve region.
 You would spend more time driving around than exploring, and that’s not the right way to spend your holiday in Portugal.